 Problem-solving requires the use of methodology, creativity, insights, knowledge and an ability to see both the big and small picture.
 Cross-cultural training is great at stretching the mind and filling it with new ideas, concepts, strategies and approaches that can help people find innovative solutions to complex problems.

 2. Critical Thinking

 Critical thinking is based on using facts to make judgements and decisions.
-Cross cultural training is self-exploratory as well as factual in helping people understand the dynamics of human interaction.
-It helps us reduce the role of emotion and try instead to use rational, skeptical, unbiased analysis, or evaluation of factual evidence.
+Cross-cultural training is self-exploratory as well as factual in helping people understand the dynamics of human interaction.
+It helps us reduce the role of emotion and try instead to use rational, sceptical, unbiased analysis, or evaluation of factual evidence.

 Creative thinking means looking at something in a new way.
-It is the very definition of “thinking outside the box” and cross cultural training is perfect for taking people outside of their boxes.
-Once people realise their are other ways of doing things, it allows them the mental space to create.
+It is the very definition of “thinking outside the box” and cross-cultural training is perfect for taking people outside of their boxes.
+Once people realise there are other ways of doing things, it allows them the mental space to create.